williamjameswillis/solirius/README_NEW.md

 ### Improvements to make

-Could use a tool like google lighthouse to identify further issues.
+Could use a tool like google lighthouse to identify further accessibility issues.